 Other shops in Wallingford are Durn Good Grocery (Grocery store, 206-633-0500) in 4002 Wallingford Ave N in the south of Wallingford Playfield, All The Best Pet Care (Pet supply store, 206-547-0366, allthebestpetcare.com) in 3830 Stone Way N, and Evo Seattle Store (Bicycle Shop, 206-973-4470, evo.com) in 3500 Stone Way N in the southwestern Wallingford.
 Homes in the Wallingford area have recently sold for between $440k and $2.5 million.
-To see today's real estate listings in Wallingford, Seattle, please click the link below.
+To see today's real estate listings in Wallingford, Seattle, please click the link above.

 The Wallingford neighborhood is located in North Seattle.
 Homes for sale in Wallingford include foreclosures (bank-owned homes), short sales, new construction, and traditional resale homes.
 Home styles range from condos to townhomes and single-family homes.